 Use the Microsoft Teams Rooms recovery tool

 This article discusses how to use the recovery tool for Microsoft Teams Rooms, which you would use to bring an out of date system into a supported state.
-You would use this tool when the Microsoft Teams Rooms console shows a "system config out of date" error, or prior to performing a push button reset factory restore.
+This tool should be applied when either the Microsoft Teams Rooms console shows a "system config out of date" error, or prior to performing a push button reset factory restore.

 Download the latest Microsoft Teams Rooms installation package and extract it to a USB memory stick or network share accessible to the Microsoft Teams Rooms device.

 Extracting the files from the MSI can be accomplished by many means.
 Any mechanism that extracts all the files and preserves their directory structure is acceptable.
 One such way is to use the command